danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 both TLS handshakes finish successfully (proving the server has possession of the associated private key).

+> NOTE: Also to be considered is including both the unique host name and the short host name in the SubjectAltName field of the server's certificate.
+This avoids an additional {{?DNS-SD=RFC6763}} advertisement.

 The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised with a ".local" domain, the client does not need to look for its